pippinbarr/cart253/topics/events/time-events.md

 }
 ```

 Now, this is a great traffic light, but perhaps a little bit redundant if it's always green!
-We need it to change colours after a while to regulate the traffic.
+Hmm, maybe it's quite dangerous... we need it to change colours after a while to regulate the traffic.

 That means we need an *event* to occur after a set time, and when that event happens we want to *change the light*.